 While her mother taught her to read music, this was not enough for the young Jodi.
 Through her own insistence, she became equally adept at playing by ear as she challenged herself to play everything she heard in every possible key.
 This drive to continually challenge herself eventually gave her the skills to work as an accompanist when she was only ten years old.
 Later in life, Ms. French was privileged to study piano performance with Dr. Alexander Tutunov at Southern Oregon University.
 She continues to be deeply involved with the SOU Music Department as staff accompanist and informal coach, and by teaching piano class for beginners–one of her favorite activities.

 Ms. French has given numerous solo performances, played recitals and concertos with other musical organizations in Southern Oregon, and has had several of her sacred works published.
-Her original compositions will be featured in the James M. Collier New Works Festival.
+Her original compositions have regularly been featured in the James M. Collier New Works Festival.